codygreen/llm_api_server/objective6/README.md

 {'summary': "Mike Almquist was a summer intern at the HIT lab .
 In 1992, he created a virtual environment demo for the lab's virtual retinal display (VRD) project .
 The project with UW did not materialize, and he had to live in his basement office with only a couch ."}
 ```

-This means that our model may need additional tuning which the data scientist can do directly in the Jupyter Notebook to produce a new model that we would then re-deploy via our API.
-This tuning and re-deployment process continues until the the result tolerance meets an acceptable level.
+This dynamic process entails fine-tuning our model, a task easily undertaken by data scientists directly within the Jupyter Notebook, culminating in the production of an improved model ready for redeployment via our API.
+Iterations of this tuning and redeployment cycle persist until the model's performance reaches an acceptable threshold of accuracy and reliability.

-This train and re-deploy model mimic the same patter application developers face today as they deploy their initial micro-services and then leverage telemetry to determine how to enhance the service and re-deploy.
-This is where progressive deployment patterns can be helpful to not only our modern application developers but also to our AI-Ops and data scientists!
+This iterative train-and-redeploy model closely mirrors the iterative approach modern application developers take when deploying initial microservices, followed by leveraging telemetry to enhance services and redeploy them.
+Incorporating progressive deployment patterns not only benefits our contemporary application developers but also extends its advantages to our AI-Ops teams and data scientists, fostering collaboration and driving continuous improvement in our AI-driven initiatives.

 ## Teardown